ACloudGuru/content-ctaws/S03L03 Transitioning the API Code.md

 ## Get a Copy of the Code
 The Plant Shop code can be found in GitHub at https://github.com/ACloudGuru/ctaws-plant-shop.
 Feel free to make your own fork of the project!

+Log into the AWS management console, then search for and navigate to the CloudShell service.

-You can work with the code on your own machine, or directly via GitHub (if you make your own fork).
+If you wish, you can also work with the code on your own machine, or directly via GitHub (if you make your own fork).

-Get a copy of the source code on your machine like this:
+Get a copy of the source code:

 ```
 git clone https://github.com/ACloudGuru/ctaws-plant-shop.git